Retailers stocking up for game day

 FAYETTEVILLE, Ark.
-(KNWA) – Razorback fans putting money in the pockets of local stores as they start to gear up for game day.
+(KFTA) – Razorback fans putting money in the pockets of local stores as they start to gear up for game day.

 Kassi Caldwell is the Director of Regional Operations for Hogman’s Gameday Superstore in Fayetteville.
 She tells us this is one of the store’s busiest weekends, selling hundreds of dollars worth of gear to fans.